Mont Saint Michel - Normandy, France

 Most of the houses in the Mont Saint-Michel village have been transformed into restaurants, hotels, and guest houses.

-Prices in the village are quite high, and one very important note – many bakeries and places offering take-away food do not accept credit cards, so make sure you have some cash with you if you don’t want to stay hungry or thirsty.
+Prices in the village are quite high, and one very important note – many bakeries and places offering takeaway food do not accept credit cards, so make sure you have some cash with you if you don’t want to stay hungry or thirsty.

-Overall, you can take a nice walk and spend some quality time in the village even if you don’t want to visit the abbey.
-But, if you are a first-time visitor, the visit to the abbey is a must – it’s absolutely worth visiting and you will remember it for a lifetime.
+But, if you are a first-time visitor, the visit to the abbey is a must – it’s worth visiting and you will remember it for a lifetime!

 Au Revoir, Mont Saint-Michel!